 Bathe and swim between the red and yellow beach flags which indicate beach patrol – bathing and swimming permitted.
-This area is set up on a daily basis and is constantly under surveillance.
+This area is set up on a daily basis and is constantly under surveillance by beach safety.

 Q: Who watches bathers and swimmers between the red and yellow flags?